Introduction / History

 What are Their Beliefs?

 Eighty five percent of the citizens of Puerto Rico are Roman Catholic with the remainder Protestant.
 It is also possible that various other religions are represented in small numbers and that some hybridization of religions has occurred over the years.
-There is also a possibility of the existence of Voodoo and other occult and superstitious practices due to immigration from other islands in the area.
+There is also a possibility of the existence of Voodoo and other occult practices due to immigration from other islands in the area.

 What are Their Needs?

-Like any other location in the world, it is possible that other beliefs and even superstitions have been incorporated into the religious practices of the people.
+Like any other location in the world, it is possible that other beliefs have been incorporated into the religious practices of the people.
 Every location throughout the world needs clear and concise expositional teaching of the Bible.
 Any people, nation, or belief system can drift from the true teaching of the Bible over time.
 Puerto Rico will benefit from persistent Bible teaching reminding them of the true message from scripture as it was originally recorded.
 Another helpful practice is to train the trainers where missionaries can supplement the knowledge and materials used by local believers to teach their countrymen.
 It should also be kept in mind that learning from the locals can be a great opportunity for the missionaries as well.

 Puerto Rico has a very large number of tourists each year adding to the opportunities of outreach.
 People from all over the world come to the island to spend anywhere from a few days to several months in the warm Caribbean sunshine.
 Missions activities have the opportunity to impact these people as well as the citizens and permanent residents.